carolinamattsson/local-connectivity-structure/README.md

 ![A toy example of how social, random, functional, and two-mode networks with seven nodes and eleven edges show increasing spectral bipartivity.](scale.jpg?raw=true)

-Developing new measures that would allow for comparison across networks substantially different in size is a promising area for future work in network science.
+Developing new measures that would allow for comparison across networks substantially different in size is a promising direction for future work in network science.

 ### Degree-preserving randomization